 - Initial Enrollment Period (IEP)

-- Begins three months before your 65th birthday and ends three months after.
+- A seven month period.
+Begins three months before your 65th birthday and ends three months after.

 - Special Enrollment Period (SEP)